murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Connect those two jobs together so that when the first is run succesfully, the second automatically runs.
 - Write a third job to check this file location, if a new version is added then add this to a git/stash branch.
 - Obtain access to run command line arguments in Linux, Macos either via Work Computer or personal laptop.
+- Create a Jenkins job that polls a Code repository in Stash or Git for a change, when there is a change have the job write 'Your repository has been changed!'
+- Amend the same job that polled the repo, to pull the code down locally.